sweirich/graded-haskell/README.md

 Evaluation instructions
 -----------------------

-To evaluate these claims, reviewers should log into the provided virtual box with the following credentials:
+To evaluate these claims, reviewers should import the provided virtual box file.
+Once the machine has been booted, a Terminal can be started available using the icon at the top-left of the screen.

-     username: sweirich
-     password: popl2021

-Then perform the following commands in a terminal window.
+Then, to compile the development, perform the following commands in a terminal window.

      cd ~
      cd graded-haskell/src